Table of Contents

 MiM is a postgraduate degree designed for recent graduates who want to enhance their business skills and gain an edge in the job market.
 However, getting admitted into top-tier MiM programs such as IE, HEC or ESSEC requires more than just good grades.
 You need to ace your mim interviews too.

-Importance of MiM Interview Preparation for Admission into Top Business Schools
+Importance of MiM Interview Prep for Top Business Schools

 1. Competition among applicants